Our Work

 Epic Fantasy · Adventure

-A world fractured by a war fought with memory itself, and one cartographer who discovers that the maps she draws are altering the land they describe.
+A fractured world, ancient forces, and a cartographer who discovers that the maps she draws are beginning to reshape reality itself.

 ~310 PagesManuscript Length